dram/trealla/docs/FEATURES.md

 	end(+Boolean)        - commit changes optional fsync

-and occurs as a single (all-or-nothing) update to the rule database and (if persistent) write to the transaction logfile.
+and occurs as a single (all-or-nothing) update to the rule database and (if persistent) write to the transaction log.
 A transaction locks out any other transactions on the module for the duration.
 The *begin/0* call creates a choicepoint and backtracking will cause it to rollback the transaction.
 The *end* call does a cut.
 Inside a transaction changes to the database are not visible.

-To write to the log only, without updating the database:
+To write to the transaction log only, without updating the database:

 	log(:Term)